 We picked a random session from our library and ended up with Session 56: Salt for this workshop.
 Watch and listen as Carolyn pens a fantasy world that she’s been imagining for 15 years!
 Lucas writes a story that examines a man’s harrowing escape from murderous drones.
 Is this frightening tale a window into our collective tech-dependent future?
 We have the video and audio versions of the livestream below.
-Please consider joining our Facebook Group and creating with us!
-Endless Beautiful is all about creating meaningful conversations with our art!

 It rains heavily in the swamps.
 Ever since the cataclysmic earthquakes, and the development of the desert, weather gets stuck over the bottomlands.
 The cliffs drop off far the west where the draining rivers empty over the lost city–whether or not elves lived there remains unclear.
 There’s an unwelcome energy in those archways.
 The people of the guidebook live in the swamp, and only those who have found one of the fleeting shadow plants hold the rank of honor, of those who see into that other eclipsed world.